yeehaa123/presentation-moonconf/slides.md

 <!---

-First, the current transition towards so-called serverless architectures means that the frontend is becoming more and more important.
-Obie Fernandez, for instance, claims:
+The current transition towards an unfortunately named serverless architectures means that the frontend, client, application is becoming more and more important.

+Obie Fernandez, for instance, claims that:

 "Serverless" application architectures offer tremendous cost savings and colossal horizontal scaling ability, with the side benefit of encouraging loosely coupled design.
 The advantages are so profound, that the days of monolithic application servers might be numbered."

-Without a backend, however, the frontend application ofter becomes the place where all the services are connected.
-As a consequence, seriously thinking about frontend architectures is no longer a luxury but a must.
+Without a traditional backend, however, the frontend application frequently becomes the place where all the different services come together.
+As a consequence, seriously thinking about frontend architecture is no longer a luxury but a must.

 -->